Building brand authority for SEO – a framework

 And again, if you’re not sure, do it in batches.
 Start your second – or third – best group of articles, and give it about four weeks to measure impact.

-Whether you’re straight getting rid of outdated content or consolidating duplicate content, do it with intent.
+Whether you’re getting rid of outdated content or consolidating duplicate content, do it with intent.

-Content consolidation can be successful when done well, like anything.
-Go in with a strong plan of attack, and you should see positive change.
+Like anything, content consolidation can be successful when done well.
+Go in with a strong plan of attack and you should see positive change.

 Measuring brand authority for SEO